idish10/DjangoProject/README.md

 }
 ## Registration

-To register a new user, send a POST request to `/register` with the following JSON payload:
+To register a new user, send a POST request to `/register` with the following JSON payload example:

 {